kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 This structure manages the Workflow from submission of a Validation project document through step-by-step review, approval, and rejection, together with electronic signature evidence.

-Step assignees are designated according to project participants and roles. `workflow_instance`, `workflow_step`, and `approval_action` manage the overall Workflow and actual processing history.
-Electronic signatures generated upon approval or rejection preserve the target document version and content hash.
+Assign step assignees based on project participants and roles, and manage the overall Workflow and actual action history through `workflow_instance`, `workflow_step`, and `approval_action`.
+Electronic signatures linked to submission, review, approval, and rejection preserve both the target document version and its content hash.
+Project closure request signatures are managed using a separate `CLOSE-n` request version.

 ### Summary of Table Roles